avashist003/FIFO_SystemVerilog_Assertion/README.md

 FIFOs or any other memory element require more detailed verification effort before it can synthesized on hardware like FPGAs/ASIC.
 Here, I have presented many different assertions that can be utilized to verify a synchronous FIFO using SystemVerilog.

-I encourage you to go through them and then try to write your own assertions for your design specific FIFO.
-The assertions described is not an exhastive list.
-I have left other check for you to add.
+I encourage you to go through them and then try to write your own assertions for your design specific FIFO. **The assertions described are not an exhastive list.
+I have left other check for you to add.**
 Remember, there are many ways of capturing an assertion, so don't use my constructs to be the only way of wirting assertions :-)

 1) Asynchronous reset assertions